 The attribution rules can be very complex.
 However, the rules should be kept in mind whenever a person transfers or loans funds, either directly or indirectly, on behalf of specified individuals.
 In this type of scenario, the client should seek the advice of a qualified tax advisor.

 The preferred beneficiary election

 A preferred beneficiary election allows the income that would otherwise be distributed to the beneficiary to accumulate in the trust.
 It also allows the preferred beneficiary to use their personal exemption limit and to enjoy income up to that amount tax-free.
 This can also be useful in preventing a disabled individual from losing government disability benefits.

 Preferred beneficiary elections can be filed for both testamentary and inter vivos trusts.
 To do this, a joint election is filed that permits the income to be retained by the trust but to be taxed on the beneficiary’s tax return.
 The elected amount is deducted in computing the trust’s taxable income.

-A “preferred beneficiary” includes an individual who has attained the age of 18 years old and is dependant as a result of being mentally or physically infirmed.
-The beneficiary can be a spouse, common-law partner, child, grandchild or great grandchild of the settlor.
+A preferred beneficiary includes an individual who’s 18 years old and is dependent as a result of being mentally or physically infirmed.
+The beneficiary can be a spouse, common-law partner, child, grandchild, or great grandchild of the settlor.

 Other points regarding trusts:

 Duties of Trustees: Under common law and provincial legislation, trustees are given certain powers with respect to the administration of a trust.
-If it is unclear whether the trustees have the power to do a certain act, and it is not specifically documented in the trust agreement, it is recommended that the opinion of counsel be sought.
+If it is unclear whether the trustees have the power to do a certain act, and it is not specifically documented in the trust agreement, it’s recommended that the opinion of legal counsel be sought.